latimercaleb/java-practice/JavaNotes.md

 ## Spring Container
 Also known as `ApplicationContext` has two parts, first declare it's instance and pass in the config xml.
 Then extract beans by id and interface or class name

-## dependency injection
+## Dependency Injection
 `Dependency Inversion Principal` client delegates calls to another object and that object is responsible for getting the client it's dependencies.

 Dependencies can be thought of as `helper methods or values` that a bean needs to function.

 App 1- Extension, Fortune Service

-There are two types of injection: `Constructor`, `Setter` and `Direct` injection, these can be auto-wired via annotations.
+There are three types of injection: `Constructor`, `Setter` and `Direct` injection, these can be auto-wired via annotations.
 To implement Constructor Injection do the following:
 - Define Interface and class of dependency
 - Generate constructor that consumes the dependency within class that is using dependency